SamuelFrost/samuelfrost/README.md

 I've since been working on learning the latest web technologies and occasionally working on my personal projects.

 ### Fun fact:
-I'm from Austin, Texas (USA), I'm married to a Vietnamese woman from a small town outside of Ho Chi Minh, Vietnam, and we met and live together in Tokyo, Japan.
+I'm from Austin, Texas (USA).
+My wife from a small town outside of Ho Chi Minh, Vietnam.
+And we met and live together in Tokyo, Japan.
+So we're a tri-cultural family.

 ### Preferred method of contact:
 Email: samuelfrostcontact@gmail.com